moulin-louis/philosophers-tester/README.md

 - Situation where all philo need to eat at least X time

 # IMPORTANT
 This is **not** mean to be used in a correction.
-If a test failed you need to find why in the corrected code and to justified why its false.
+If a test failed you need to find why, where and how !
 # How to launch it :
 Usage : ./tester.sh <path_to_philo_folder>
-Exemple : ./tester.sh ..or ./tester.sh ~/work42/philo
+Exemple : ./tester.sh .. or ./tester.sh ~/work42/philo

 # Thank to
 [@newlinuxbot](https://github.com/newlinuxbot) for its OG tester, mine is deeply inspired by [his](https://github.com/newlinuxbot/Philosphers-42Project-Tester) tester